SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 *Steve Jobs once said that the success or failure of a startup depends on the first ten employees...
 If anything, it's more like the first five.* - Paul Graham, [Wealth](http://paulgraham.com/wealth.html)

 I use the following (coarse) heuristic for judging the quality of the early employees at a company.
 I go on LinkedIn, and jump from profile to profile, looking at the schools they've attended and the companies they've worked for.
-I consider it a pretty big red flag if most attended seemingly weaker schools and worked for companies I've never heard of.
+I consider it a pretty big red flag if most attended schools and worked for companies I've never heard of.

 In my experience, the best startups have many employees who attended strong schools and came from other well-known companies.
-This was true of early Google and early Facebook, and is true today of companies like Airbnb, Dropbox, Stripe, and Quora.
+This was true of early Google and early Facebook, and is true today of the most valuable private companies: Uber, Airbnb, SpaceX, Pinterest, Stripe.
 If a startup doesn't have employees with these kinds of credentials, it says to me one of two things:

 1. The founders and their first hires do not have a network that extends to such employees.